Judging the Koestler Awards

 Edward Wates worked in academic publishing for over 40 years before retiring in 2018.
 His calligraphy has been exhibited internationally, and is held in collections in the UK, Germany, Pakistan and the US.
 He is an elected member of the Letter Exchange and serves on the Crafts Study Centre Acquisitions Committee.
 He is also Chair of the Irene Wellington Educational Trust and the Commonwork Trust.

-Richard Harding is the Chairman of the Philharmonia Chorus.
-An independent symphony chorus based in London, the Philharmonia Chorus was founded in 1957 and quickly established itself as one of Europe’s leading symphony choruses.
+The Philharmonia Chorus is an independent symphony chorus based in London.
+Founded in 1957, it quickly established itself as one of Europe’s leading symphony choruses.
 In a highly distinguished career, the Chorus has performed with nearly all the leading conductors of the age.
 The Chorus performs regularly in London, and over the next year will undertake tours to Spain and Germany.

 Computer Generated Music